deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 - **Tip selection**<br>
   Issue a clockwise drag-rotation to show the tip selection.
 The tip name label will be highlighted.<br>
   Rotate to change the selected tip, click or wait 2 seconds to select and return to normal mode.
 Long-click to enter the tip settings.<br>
+  When inserting a new tip, this setting will be enabled automatically for 5 seconds.<br>
+  To avoid unintended behaviour, at least 3 seconds must pass between tip changes, lower than that will be considered noise or momentary connection break.<br>
 - **System menu**<br>
   A long click will enter the system menu (Except while in tip selection/setpoint adjustment).<br>